North Kellyville, New South Wales

 North Kellyville is a suburb of Sydney, in the state of New South Wales, Australia.
-It is 37 kilometres north-west of the Sydney central business district in the local government area of The Hills Shire.
-It is part of the Hills District.
+It is located 37 kilometres north-west of the Sydney central business district within the local government area of The Hills Shire.
+The suburb falls within the Hills District.

 History

-North Kellyville was officially proclaimed a suburb on 29 June 2018.
-Previously, it had been part of the older suburb of Kellyville.
+North Kellyville was officially proclaimed as a suburb on 29 June 2018.
+Previously, it had been a part of the older suburb of Kellyville.